apohllo/nlp/3-levenshtein.md

 3. Compute **frequency list** for each of the processed files.
 4. Aggregate the result to obtain one global frequency list.
 This frequency list gives you unigram statistics of the words appearing in the corpus.
 5. Apply a distortion function to the queries part of the corpus.
-In each query draw randomly one word and remove, add or change one letter in the word (2024/2025 was only change one letter).
+In each query draw randomly one word and remove, add or change one letter in the word (2024/2025 was only change one letter, in 2025 should draw randomly the number of words and number of letters according to Normal distribution).
 6. Compute nDCG@10 for the distorted queris, using the same approach as in lab 2.
 This result will be the baseline for the other methods.
 8. Install [Morfeusz](http://morfeusz.sgjp.pl/download/) (Binding dla Pythona) and use it to find all words from the queries that do not